ArturN31/weather-app-test/README.md

 This endpoint is responsible for taking a user's location search (city or postcode), validating it using Zod, and securely converting it into the precise latitude and longitude coordinates required for the weather API.
 It acts as a secure server-side proxy for the OpenWeatherMap Geocoding service.

+### 4. Client-Side UX

+Main Layout prioritises visual fluidity and input usability:

+**Sidebar usability**:

+- A dynamic City/Postcode toggle was implemented under the search bar.
+This ensures input clarity by updating the search bar's placeholder text based on the selected mode, reducing user error in form submission.
+- The "Open Sidebar" button's state has a 500ms delay via setTimeout.
+Implemented to precisely match the CSS transition duration, guaranteeing a smooth entry of the button into the viewport.

 ## Trade-offs and Limitations

 ### 1. API Endpoint